alyrow/box2d-light-particle/README.md

 ## Description

-`Box2D light particle` is a library intended for add lights to particle.
+`Box2D light particle` is a library intended for add lights to particles.

-This library was made for complete the usage of [`2D game ressources`]()

 ## Version

-- v0.1.0 : Base features
-  - In progress
 - v1.0.0 : Make the repositorie public
-  - Planned for August/September 2020
+  - Planned for May 2020